cawka/cs118-spring2017/project-1.md

 - `<PORT>`: port number on which server will listen on connections.
 The server must accept connections coming from any interface.
 - `<FILE-DIR>`: directory name where to save the received files.

-For example, the command below should start the Web server listening on port `5000` and saving received files in the directory `/save`.
+For example, the command below should start the server listening on port `5000` and saving received files in the directory `/save`.

     $ ./server 5000 /save